 Brain imaging can reveal signs of brain inflammation, internal bleeding or hemorrhage, or other brain abnormalities.
 Two painless, noninvasive imaging procedures are routinely used to diagnose meningitis and encephalitis.

 Electroencephalography, or EEG, can identify abnormal brain waves by monitoring electrical activity in the brain through the skull.
-Among its many functions, EEG is used to help diagnose certain seizure disorders, brain damage from head injuries, specific viral infections such as herpes virus, and inflammation of the brain and/or spinal cord.
+Among its many functions, EEG is used to help diagnose seizures or patterns that may suggest specific viral infections such as herpes virus.
 This painless, risk-free test can be performed in a doctor’s office or at a hospital or testing facility.

 Persons who are suspected of having meningitis or encephalitis should receive immediate, aggressive medical treatment.
 Both diseases can progress quickly and have the potential to cause severe, irreversible neurological damage.

-Early treatment of bacterial meningitis is important to its outcome.
-Strong doses of general antibiotics may be prescribed first, followed by intravenous antibiotics in more severe cases.
-Antibiotics may also be given to prevent other bacterial infections.
+Early treatment of bacterial meningitis is important to its outcome, with antibiotics that can cross the protective blood-brain lining.
 Appropriate antibiotic treatment for most types of meningitis can reduce the risk of dying from the disease to below 15 percent.

 Infected sinuses may need to be drained.
 Corticosteroids such as prednisone may be ordered to relieve brain pressure and swelling and to prevent hearing loss that is common in patients with Haemophilus influenza meningitis.
-Pain medicine and sedatives may be given to make patients more comfortable.
 Lyme disease is treated with intravenous antibiotics.